REALWorld Law

 Each form of contract provides for a completion certification process, and periods after completion within which minor defects are remedied.

-The Building Control (Amendment) Regulations 2014 (the “2014 Regulations”) now require that a Certificate of Compliance on Completion (the “Certificate”) to be sent to the building control authority and included on the statutory register before works or a building to which the 2014 Regulations apply can be opened, occupied or used.
-The Certificate must be signed by the builder and "Assigned Certifier" and must be accompanied by plans and documentation showing how the completed building complies with the requirements of the Building Control Regulations and the inspection plan implemented by the Assigned Certifier.
+The Building Control (Amendment) Regulations 2014 (the “2014 Regulations”) require that a Certificate of Compliance on Completion (the “Certificate”) be sent to the building control authority and included on the statutory register before works or a building to which the 2014 Regulations apply can be opened, occupied or used.
+The Certificate must be signed by both the “Builder” and "Assigned Certifier" and must be accompanied by plans and documentation showing how the completed building complies with the requirements of the Building Control Regulations and the inspection plan implemented by the Assigned Certifier.

 Upon receipt of the Certificate the building control authority will record the date of receipt of the Certificate and will determine within 21 days whether or not it is valid.
 If the building authority validates the Certificate it will, within 21 days of receipt, enter the particulars on the public register and notify the person who submitted the Certificate.
 The Certificate must be submitted, validated and placed on the public register before a building may be used and occupied.